1985 United States–Canada tornado outbreak: Storm timeline and aftermath

 The outbreak lasted roughly from just before 2 p.m.
 EDT, when the first tornado touched down in Wiarton, Ontario, until just after 12 a.m.
 EDT when the last reported tornado struck Tobyhanna, Pennsylvania.
 The peak of the outbreak took place during the early evening hours where the strongest and deadliest tornadoes formed across western Pennsylvania and eastern Ohio.

 The first of two F4 tornadoes to affect Erie County touched down just west of the Pennsylvania state line around 5 p.m.
 The tornado moved across the northwestern tip of Crawford County and then entered Erie County near Pennside.
 After causing considerable damage there, the tornado slammed into Albion leveling the town.
 A ten-block area was completely destroyed, with nine people being killed.
 The tornado killed three more people in Cranesville before lifting.
 There were also 82 injuries, and a total of 309 destroyed buildings.
 The second F4 to affect Erie County touched down between Wattsburg and Corry in eastern Erie County.
 It clipped the northwestern tip of Warren County, before crossing into New York, where it did some damage in Chautauqua County, before dissipating near Panama.
 The tornado stayed on the ground for 28 mi, but resulted in no fatalities.

 The most famous tornado of this outbreak touched down in Portage County, Ohio, near the Ravenna National Guard Armory at about 6:30 p.m. and cut a 47 mi path through Newton Falls, Niles, and Hubbard, Ohio, before entering Pennsylvania.
 This was the only F5 in the United States in 1985, and the deadliest Ohio tornado since the Xenia F5 during the 1974 Super Outbreak.

-90 people were killed in the United States and Canada in the outbreak; the most for an outbreak since the 1974 Super Outbreak, and a mark that stood until the 2011 Super Outbreak.
-It was the third costliest tornado outbreak in the history of the U.S., where it caused $600 million (2010 U.S. dollars) damage in Ohio, Pennsylvania, and New York.
-It was also one of the costliest in Canada: damage in Ontario totaled an estimated $400 million USD.
-The damage would total nearly $1 billion in 2010 U.S. dollars.

-United States

-Niles, Ohio/Wheatland, Pennsylvania

-This extremely violent tornado began in eastern Ohio, and tore directly through the towns of Niles, Ohio and Wheatland, Pennsylvania, producing F5 damage at both locations.
-The tornado killed 18 people and injured 310, and was the most violent and deadly of the 44 recorded that day.
-Registering F5 on the Fujita scale, it remains the only F5 in Pennsylvania history, and was also the most violent tornado reported in the United States in 1985.